zzj233/osgearth/docs/source/build.md

 First, download and bootstrap [vcpkg](https://github.com/Microsoft/vcpkg) following the instructions on the page.

 Next install the dependencies required to build a fully functional osgEarth.
-This example assume s 64-bit WIndows build; you can alter that to correspond to your platform/architecture of choice.
+This example assume s 64-bit Windows build; you can alter that to correspond to your platform/architecture of choice.

 Install the required dependencies: